DavidAppleyard.com

 If food is edible then it is merely suitable or safe to eat.

-economic + economical (1) According to an economic survey, Japan is in recession.
+economic + economical (1) According to an economic survey, Spain is in recession.

 (2) If prices keep falling, our business will no longer be economic.

-Small cars are more economical. but not as safe as large ones.
+Small cars are more economical but not as safe as larger ones.

 effective + efficient (1) Using less energy is the most effective way to reduce pollution.

-(2) In Japan it is often bureaucrats who are in effective command.
+(2) It is often bureaucrats who are in effective command of a country.

 (3) The new law becomes effective on January 1.

-It would be unnecessary for staff to put in so much overtime if their work routines were more efficient.
+It would be unnecessary for staff to put in so much overtime if their work routines were more efficient during the rest of the day.

-An egotist is guilty of egotism, which is a preoccupation with oneself and a belief in one's superiority to others.
-An egotist speaks incessantly of his own achievements.
+An egotist is guilty of egotism, which is a preoccupation with oneself.
+An egotist speaks incessantly of his or her own plans and achievements.

-elicit + illicit The teacher used a lot of tag questions in order to elicit yes/no answers from the students.
+elicit + illicit The teacher uses tag questions to elicit yes/no answers from the students.

-Bill Clinton is said to have had a number of illicit love affairs.
+A media magnate is reported to have had a number of illicit love affairs.

-eligible + illegible She wasn't eligible to apply for the job because she didn't have the right qualifications.
+eligible + illegible Jennifer wasn't eligible to apply for the job because she didn't have all the right qualifications.

 His handwriting was so bad that it was illegible.